 Those laws persisted through the 20th century as South Africa became a self-governing dominion of the United Kingdom.
 Between 1899 and 1902, Britain and the Dutch-descended Afrikaners fought one another in the Boer War, a conflict that the Afrikaners eventually lost.
 Anti-British sentiment continued to foment among white South Africans, and Afrikaner nationalists developed an identity rooted in white supremacy.
 When they took control in 1948, they made the country’s already discriminatory laws even more draconian.

 Racist fears and attitudes about “natives” colored white society.
-Though apartheid was supposedly designed to allow different races to develop on their own, it forced black South Africans into poverty and hopelessness.
-“Grand” apartheid laws focused on keeping black people in their own designated “homelands.”
-And “petty” apartheid laws focused on daily life restricted almost every facet of black life in South Africa.
+Though apartheid was supposedly designed to allow different races to develop on their own, it forced Black South Africans into poverty and hopelessness.
+“Grand” apartheid laws focused on keeping Black people in their own designated “homelands.”
+And “petty” apartheid laws focused on daily life and restricted almost every facet of Black life in South Africa.

-Though they were disempowered, black South Africans protested their treatment within apartheid.
-In the 1950s, the African National Congress, the country’s oldest black political party, initiated a mass mobilization against the racists laws, called the Defiance Campaign.
+Though they were disempowered, Black South Africans protested their treatment within apartheid.
+In the 1950s, the African National Congress, the country’s oldest Black political party, initiated a mass mobilization against the racist laws, called the Defiance Campaign.
 Black workers boycotted white businesses, went on strike, and staged non-violent protests.

-Anti-apartheid protests continued as life for black South Africans became more and more dire under apartheid.
-On June 16, 1976, up to 10,000 black schoolchildren, inspired by new tenets of black consciousness, marched to protest a new law that forced them to learn Afrikaans in schools.
-In response, police massacred over 100 protesters and chaos broke out.
-Despite attempts to restrain the protests, they spread throughout South Africa.
-In response, exiled movement leaders recruited more and more people to resist.
+Anti-apartheid protests continued as life for Black South Africans became more and more dire under apartheid.
+On June 16, 1976, up to 10,000 Black schoolchildren, inspired by new tenets of Black consciousness, marched to protest a new law that forced them to learn Afrikaans in schools.
+Steve Biko, anti-apartheid activist and co-founder of the South African Students' Organization, spearheaded the movement and was arrested multiple times for his activism before dying from injuries sustained while in police custody on September 12, 1977.

 During the 1980s, resistance became even more fierce.
 Peaceful and violent protests finally began to spark international attention.
 Nelson Mandela, the movement’s most powerful and well-known representative, had been imprisoned since 1964.
 But he inspired his followers to continue resisting and conducted secret negotiations to end apartheid.